 Today I’m going to share all the details about how to cut without a mat with Cricut Joy, plus share one of my favorite uses for these longer materials—home decor signs!

-While you’re here, check out these my Cricut Joy posts:
+While you’re here, check out my other Cricut Joy posts:

 - What is Cricut Joy and What Can It Do?

 - How to Cut Cards with Cricut Joy Card Mat

 - 5 Ways to Make Labels with Cricut Joy

 Matless cutting is exactly what it sounds like…cutting a material without using a Cricut mat.

 Technically it’s possible to cut standard vinyl without a mat using your Cricut Explore or Cricut Maker.
 I never it do it, though, because I find that vinyl doesn’t “age” a mat and it’s easier for me to weed vinyl while it’s still on the mat.
 But even if you are cutting without a mat, Design Space still limits you to the 12″ x 24″ size of a large mat.

 Matless cutting with Cricut Joy, however, is different.
 You aren’t limited to the size of a Cricut mat.
 Like I mentioned in my Cricut Joy overview post, Design Space is slightly different for Cricut Joy than it is for the other machines.
 You can actually create designs that are a lot longer than 24″, as you’ll see in this next section.